MICHIGAN COINS FOR

 |||||

-SS BADGER Ludington, Michigan/Manitowoc, Wisconsin Available as full rolls on zinc, or short
+as full rolls on zinc, or short rolls on copper Copper,

-rolls on copper Copper, short roll, uncirculated coins with
+short roll, uncirculated coins with some fingerprints: |

-Zinc, full roll, circulated coins: |
+full roll, circulated coins: |

-SS BADGER SOUVENIR TOKEN About
+BADGER SOUVENIR TOKEN About the diameter of

-the diameter of a quarter but twice as thick and with a reeded edge – this
+a quarter but twice as thick and with a reeded edge – this token is sold in

-token is sold in the gift shop about the ship.
-A high-quality collectible.
-Photo
+the gift shop about the ship.
+A

-shows both sides and a quarter for size comparison.
-You will receive a single token. |
+sides and a quarter for size comparison.

 |||||